OzoneNZ/phpuush/README.md

 ## Setting up your client on OS X - r62

-Only attempt this if you're experienced with how to hexedit binaries and such.
-You will need to create a SSL certificate (self signed is fine) though.

 ### Choosing the domain to point to

 Thankfully I managed to negate the need for a SSL certificate.
 This has just made the task from extremely hard to relatively easy.